ROCm/rocprofiler-systems/docs/how-to/configuring-runtime-options.rst

 .. code-block:: shell

-   omnitrace-avail --components --description
+   rocprof-sys-avail --components --description

 To restrict the output to available components and view the string identifiers for ``OMNITRACE_TIMEMORY_COMPONENTS``:

 .. code-block:: shell

-   omnitrace-avail --components --available --string --brief
+   rocprof-sys-avail --components --available --string --brief

 Exploring hardware counters
 -----------------------------------

-Omnitrace supports hardware counter collection via PAPI and ROCm.
+ROCm Systems Profiler supports hardware counter collection via PAPI and ROCm.
 Generally, PAPI is used to collect CPU-based hardware counters and ROCm is used to collect GPU-based hardware counters.
 Although it is possible to install PAPI with ROCm support and use it to collect GPU-based hardware counters, this is not recommended because PAPI cannot simultaneously collect CPU and GPU hardware counters.

 To view all possible hardware counters and their descriptions, use the following command:

 .. code-block:: shell

-   omnitrace-avail --hw-counters --description
+   rocprof-sys-avail --hw-counters --description

 Appending the ``-c CPU`` option restricts the list of hardware counters to those available through PAPI, while ``-c GPU`` limits the list to those available from ROCm.

 Enabling hardware counters